 Need I go on?

-Unlike the issue with UV light, where we need to get more in the morning, the issue of blue light at night is driven by the need to get less.
+Unlike the issue with sunshine, where we need to get more in the morning, the issue of blue light at night is driven by the need to get less.

 In the extreme this would mean no artificial lights after sundown.
 Turn off and unplug your TV, laptop, e-reader, cell phone, etc. Use only candles and firelight.
 Oh, and no digital alarm clocks, either.